bhisaac/5eFP/5eFP-SRD.md

 ## Game Terms

+### Roll Table (in progress ... )

+A roll table or frequency table lists potential results likely to occur within a specific circumstance and context.
+A typical game circumstance would be exploring a map, while the context is a story direction such as **_(N) Feywood Forest_**.
+The results can either be arranged in a columnar table with numerical values assigned to each entry, representing its weight or how commonly it is encountered, or also assembled within a deck of cards sharing the specific circumstance and context.
+A poker deck can represent 52 typical results and two unpredictable results (jokers).
+Jokers are treated special, like rolling a 1 or 20 on a d20.
+Determining or drawing a joker result typically takes a result from its opposite story direction roll table or deck.
+A typical roll table lists a number of items using percentages or another metric representing common, uncommon, and rare occurrences.
+A good roll table will have fewer outlier entries at the start and at the end of the list, with the majority of results occurring in the middle of the list.
+Arranging the poker card results by suit and numeric versus royalty can help you separate results.
+Suits can represent different content and themes.

+### Discover

+5eFP uses the **_discover_** game mechanic.
+The discover keyword translates into the following rules.
+- If a game feature asks you to discover a game feature, you determine three results from that game feature's roll table or draw three cards from that game feature's deck.

 ### World Map

 The world map drives the game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The map contains